nanodeath/CrowLib/README.md

 Testing
 =======
-Run `rake test_runner` and then head over to [localhost:4567](http://localhost:4567/).
+Run `rake test:runner` and then head over to [localhost:4567](http://localhost:4567/).
 All will be explained when you get there.

-To just generate the tests, run `rake test`
+To just generate the tests, run `rake test:build`.

 The tests are written using QUnit (and jQuery).
+Some of the tests have "circles" which are generated using Canvas.
+As such, to get the full experience you'll need to be using a browser with Canvas.

 Versioning
 ==========
 See http://semver.org/ (and Graph.version)

+Not in effect until it hits alpha...

 Todo
 ====
-* Should be possible to pass in neighbors-detecting algorithm either to the Graph methods directly or on the node class.
+* Provide an example of different types of actors traversing a graph (i.e. aerial vehicles can traverse any terrain, while land vehicles cannot).
+Alternatively, explore layers.
 * Should automatically detect the "best" algorithm for the job, i.e. Dijkstra's for findGoal with a condition, or A* for findGoal with an explicit node